-Division of Arts and Sciences (DAS)
+School of Arts and Sciences (SAS)

-Coursework transferred into the Master of Arts in Counseling (U.S.) and the Master of Counselling program (Canada) must be directly equivalent to the appropriate City University of Seattle course, or degree-equivalent as determined by the program director for the division.
+Coursework transferred into the Master of Arts in Counseling (US), and the Master of Counselling program (Canada) must be directly equivalent to the appropriate CityU course, or degree-equivalent as determined by the program director.
 Credits older than six years must be approved by the dean.